Integrity Management: A risk-based approach to improving pipeline safety

-Codified in Title 49 of the Code of Regulations Part 195.452 and 192, Subpart O, these rules have four basic objectives:
+Codified in Title 49 of the Code of Federal Regulations Part 195.452 and 192, Subpart O, these rules have four basic objectives:

 - To perform integrity assessments of pipelines in locations where a pipeline failure could have significant adverse consequences (referred to as High Consequence Areas or HCAs).

 - To improve operator management, analytical, and operational processes to manage pipeline integrity.